 There are many options out there, but there are also pros and cons to each.
-In this blog, you can find a few ways to pay for those home improvements, along with the pros and cons of each of them.
+In this blog, you can find a few ways to pay for those home improvements, along with their pros and cons.

 A Home Equity Loan